stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

-if you are running the dev setup and the prod setup after each other it can be that some of the permissions are not fitting.
+If you are running the dev setup and the prod setup after each other it can be that some of the permissions are not fitting.
 Try
 ```
 sudo chmod -R a+rwx munimap/assets/
 sudo chmod -R a+rwx dev/data/